 After Jesus was born in Bethlehem in Judea, during the time of King Herod, Magi from the east came to Jerusalem and asked, “Where is the one who has been born king of the Jews?
 We saw his star when it rose and have come to worship him.” –Matthew 2:1-2

 What’s east of Jerusalem?
 When I was a kid, I thought these guys were from China and places close to China.
 After all, the song says, “We three kings of Orient are…” To me, the Orient was where Oriental people lived.
 (No offense.
 It was the late 1970s.
 “Political Correctness” wasn’t a thing yet.)
 Little did I know that the Orient includes Arabia and that the “near East” was just as exotic as the “far East.”

 Also, I thought they were kings.
 (The song is so wrong!!)
-They were more like Daniel and the guys who served with him: astrologers, scientists, magicians.
+Actually, they were more like Daniel and the guys who served with him: astrologers, scientists, magicians.

 Star-watchers from the near East.
 That’s Persia, southern Arabia, and Mesopotamia (NIV Study Bible notes for Matthew 2:1).
-These days, we know these areas as Iran, the Saudi Arabia/Yemen/Oman/U.A.E., and Syria.
+These days, we know these areas as Iran, the Saudi Arabia/Yemen/Oman/U.A.E. peninsula, and Syria.

 They were internationals.
 And they worshiped Jesus as a king.
 Before anyone other than the shepherds of Judea realized it, these foreigners knew Jesus was something special.

 I’ve written about all the characters in your nativity sets.
 Find the one the Holy Spirit has put on your mind this Christmas and dig into their story.
 You might learn something new.
 You might grow closer to “the one who has been born king of the Jews.”

 Remember too, “King of the Jews” is what Pilate wrote on the placard above Jesus’ head when He hung on the cross (John 19:19).